jackyzha0/jackyzha0.github.io/content/thoughts/Mangrove Theory of the Internet.md

 How can we create mangroves?
 Garden/forest type ecosystems which have gently flowing multi-branched stream systems, designed for [digital mindfulness](thoughts/digital%20mindfulness.md) and non-linearity?

+Can we create different [pace layers](thoughts/pace%20layers.md) for interaction?

 Related: [ephemereal content](thoughts/ephemereal%20content.md)